 NSE Trading Tips

-If you intend to trade in F&Os, it’s important to know that the NSE trading centre, like many other stock exchanges, imposes a securities ban at certain times.
+If you intend to trade in F&Os, it’s important to know that the NSE, like many other stock exchanges, imposes a securities ban at certain times.
 During the ban periods, traders are not permitted to open new positions in stocks under the ban but they may reduce their position.
-The trading ban prevents excessive speculative activity and is imposed when the aggregate open interest of a stock crosses 95% of the market-wide position limit.
+The ban prevents excessive speculative activity and is imposed when the aggregate open interest of a stock crosses 95% of the market-wide position limit.

 As markets and instruments change and evolve, traders must learn to adapt at the same time.
 Fortunately, there are a plethora of resources to help you improve your skills and knowledge.
 As mentioned, the NSE Academy provides its own courses and programs but there are others out there for you to use.
-Books and ebooks on NSE trading are handy tools.
-Similarly, downloadable PDFs can guide you through options trading, for example, and on various price charts on the NSE.
+Books and ebooks on the NSE are handy tools.
+Similarly, downloadable PDFs can guide you through options trades, for example, and various price charts on the NSE.

-Algo (algorithmic) trading or auto robot trading has become increasingly popular in India and is available on the NSE.
+Algo (algorithmic) or auto robot investing has become increasingly popular in India and is available on the NSE.
 Automated trading can take out the emotion of investing and reduce the risk of making irrational decisions that could ultimately damage your profits.
-Algo trading automates trading via APIs so you do not have to sit and monitor the markets all the time.
+Look out for this advanced investment feature at NSE brokers.
+Algo trading automates investments via APIs so you do not have to sit and monitor the markets all the time.

-We would always recommend investors keep a trading journal as a way of monitoring and improving their NSE trading performance.
-You can keep a record of your journal in an Excel spreadsheet, making a note of the following:
+You may want to consider keeping an investment journal as a way of monitoring and improving your NSE trading performance.
+You can keep a record of your journal in an Excel spreadsheet or via NSE brokers’ platforms by making a note of the following: